Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 ?
 Enter Issuer Ed25519 private key (base58) fLtQysheMS1HPEKkwsaS91vtv7CbQwMQhSjjyMNuFqvvm4YNNTJ9ZdFHobvQwZM3bR6HqUXNir8aRK5gf9hYBJJ
 ```

-Save the issued credential to a json file for later use later.

-Appendix B has the credentials used in this example.
+Save the issued credential to a json file for later use by the verifier, or use the sample prepared [sample authz credential](sample_data/authz-credential.json) used in this example shown in [Appendix B](#appendix-b).

 ## Configuring the Responder

 We should now have everything we need to configure our responder.
 In the root of the responder, copy the `config.example.json` to create our `config.json` and fill in the details:

-Note, base58 to hex conversion can be done [online here](https://appdevtools.com/base58-encoder-decoder).
+_*Note: base58 to hex conversion can be done [online here](https://appdevtools.com/base58-encoder-decoder)._

 ```jsonc
 {